usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 3F: Signature
 : If used, the department or agency SHALL place the cardholder signature below the
     photograph and cardholder name as depicted in [Figure 4-3](#fig-4-3).
-The space for the signature SHALL NOT interfere with the contact and contactless placement of the ICC(s) and related components.
-Because of card surface space constraints, placement of a signature MAY limit the size of the optional two-dimensional bar code.
+The space for the signature SHALL NOT interfere with the placement of the ICCs and related components.
+Because of card surface space constraints, placement of a signature may limit the size of the optional two-dimensional bar code.

 Zone 4F: Agency-Specific Text Area
 : If used, this area can be used for printing agency-specific